ubaldop/cattheo/challenges/post_1_3.md

 - [X] Represent addition modulo 3 as a monoid category.

-**Here the identity morphism, according to the following definition "_The identity morphism is the neutral element of this product._" should be 3**.
+**Here the identity morphism, according to the following definition "_The identity morphism is the neutral element of this product._" should be 0.
+Then we'll have other two morphisms, namely 1 and 2.**.